JpZegler/Portfolio/README.md

     Our Place

 ### Education
 Bachelor of Sciences in Business Analytics.
 Exp.
-Graduation - Spring 2025 GPA 3.50
+Graduation - Fall 2025 GPA 3.50

 ### Projects
-tell a story about each point in resume
+tell a story about each point in the resume